 The reason that we can be unbiased in our discussion is that we offer both outboard as well as stern drive boats.
-You will find stern drive power in our family bowriders from Bayliner, Cobalt and Regal.
-Bayliner also offers four bowriders with outboard power ranging from 16 - 19 feet.
-As you will learn later in the article, our NauticStar and Century/Allcraft boats utilize outboard power as well.
+You will find stern drive power in our family bowriders, deck boats and cruisers from Bayliner and Regal.
+Bayliner also offers bowriders and deck boats with outboard power ranging from 16 - 21 feet.
+Our Tidewater fishing boats, Zodiac RIBS and Sweetwater pontoon boats utilize outboard power as well.

 Purchase Price Considerations

 While outboard technologies have required much investment in R&D to meet the demands of the EPA, the basic GM engines in stern drive applications have met these requirements for years with only minor enhancements required to bring them into compliance.
 These engines have always utilized four stroke technologies.
 This translates into a significant price advantage at purchase for stern drives when compared to comparable four stroke outboards.

 However, the EPA has set new standards for emissions from stern drive engines which will require catalytic converters.
 This adds considerably to the price of stern drive engines bringing the intial purchase price closer to that of outboard power.

 Because the engine portion is typically underneath an engine box or sunpad on the stern of the boat, stern drives have much better space utilization in the aft of the boat.
 This affords much better access to the water and better space utilization throughout the aft of the boat.
 There is no wasted space with splash wells as in outboard applications.
 Further, there is no outboard on the stern to interfere with rear visibility.
 As an added benefit, the extra padding around the engine reduces noise, providing a more comfortable ride in a stern drive boat.